-We may disclose personal data that we collect from you for the purpose(s) that it was collected.
-We may disclose the personal data for other purposes where we have received your consent to do so or are required to do so by law.
+We may disclose Personal Information that we collect from you for the purpose(s) that it was collected.
+We may disclose the Personal Information for other purposes where we have received your consent to do so or are required to do so by law.
 We will only share information outside Adam Smith International to the organisation we are working with when you are put forward for an opportunity or where required for the fulfilment and ongoing management of a contract you are performing services on.

-We may also disclose your personal data to third parties:
+We may also disclose your Personal Information to third parties:

 - if we use third parties to provide safeguarding or location based communications that you may require in order to fulfil our duty of care requirements;

 - if we use third parties for running our business processes.
 An example of this might be that we have our emails or our database hosted in the cloud.
 Whilst these cloud providers would not typically have direct access to your information, storage is considered processing under the relevant data protection legislation.
 Similarly, as an example, if we have employed you directly, we would need to send your data as required by law to local tax authorities;

 - if we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 - if necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health.

 We will take reasonable steps to ensure that the Personal Information we disclose is accurate, up to date, complete and relevant to the purpose of disclosure.

 ASI is a global company and we may disclose your Personal Information to our related entities and subsidiaries, suppliers and services providers.
 Arrangements are in place between each relevant global entity across ASI to protect the Personal information to a common standard.
 This standard includes company-wide compliance to data protection policies and guidelines.